Blackbox Logo

 Could you tell us about Impact HUB Tokyo?

-Impact Hub Tokyo is a co-working space and community, and then we also have Communita cafe which is an open community for both the users of Impact Hub Tokyo and the residents around here.
+Impact HUB Tokyo is a co-working space and community, and then we also have Communita Cafe which is an open community for both the users of Impact Hub Tokyo and the residents around here.

 The co-working space is a membership-based service, and on the second floor, we have a private office which we rent to tenants and companies.
-For the cafe, we launched it in 2023 and are also renting the kitchen space for the food entrepreneurs who don't have restaurants and are trying to explore their food business.
+For the cafe, we launched it in 2023 and are also renting the kitchen space to food entrepreneurs who don't have restaurants and are trying to explore their food business.

 Recently, we’ve welcomed many artists and hosted workshops.
 I’m currently working on launching an artist-in-residence program that supports artists through both space and programming.
 We aim to apply our entrepreneurial expertise to help artists develop sustainable careers—not just through a traditional residency model, but by creating an incubation-style residency program.